thaliaarchi/bfcorpus/bfgolf/bfcc1/README.md

 TODO: I removed Bertram's header comments.
 Verify whether they counted for scoring and, if not, reintroduce them.

+TODO: Verify the input data (2.txt).
+It has the wrong length (1384 bytes) instead of the expected 1442 bytes.

 | Source submission (UTC) | Author               | Size       | Source                  | MD5                                | Note |
 | ----------------------- | -------------------- | ---------- | ----------------------- | ---------------------------------- | ---- |